Innovations We Support

 Expanding Access to Abortion Along Key Migration Routes in Latin America and the Caribbean (LAC)

 Ipas Mexico, A.C.
-Mexico

 Ipas Mexico aims to increase access to SRHR services and information and reduce the communication gap between migrants, civil society organizations, and governmental institutions through a free and confidential chatbot.
 An existing Spanish-enabled chatbot will be updated to include information catered specifically for migrants on SRHR, including safe abortion, gender-based violence, and a directory of health facilities, accompaniment groups and migrant-serving organizations where SRHR services can be availed.
 The digital tool will be designed, tested, and evaluated with the input and feedback of migrants, civil society organizations, and public health authorities.